 Having a well of reserve capital into which you can dip, and that serves as an anchor when equity markets, real estate markets, or even bond markets, are in a total free fall, is a source of comfort little else in financial life can offer.

 Determining the Level of Cash You Should Keep in Your Own Portfolio

 For most people, the absolute minimum level of acceptance cash to keep on hand is an emergency fund for at least six months, as already mentioned in passing.
 Emergency funds allow you to get through non-expected disasters or surprises without having to sell off your assets, triggering taxes and potentially at times not favorable to your best interest.
 For investors with less than $500,000 in net worth and who are at least 10 years away from retirement, it can make sense to remain 100 percent invested in equities, either directly or through funds of some sort, as the emergency fund at the local bank (or wherever you've chosen to invest it) fulfills the same role.

-Without exception, and under all circumstances, these emergency funds must be managed with a capital preservation strategy.
+Without exception, and under all circumstances, these emergency funds must be managed with a capital preservation or asset protection strategy.
 Do not take risks.
 Earning a return is secondary.
 Keep dollar cost averaging into your portfolio.